MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Our Approach

-Based on the preceding observation, we hypothesize that simply retraining the target model with adversarial examples cannot significantly make the model more robust against future adversarial examples as the attack approach also knows everything about the retrained target model.
+According to the preceding observation, simply retraining the target model with adversarial examples cannot significantly make the model more robust against future adversarial examples as the attack approach also knows everything about the retrained target model.
 However, having multiple models helps as an adversarial example for one model may not be able to fool another model.
-Runtime model selection helps combine multiple models together. \toolName always randomly selects a model to classify any given input at runtime.
-One intuition for using this random strategy is that we want to make sure that any attack approach cannot deterministically know in advance which model will be selected for any adversarial example.
-This random strategy is simple and low cost but can also provide some probabilistic guarantee that \toolName will not likely select a model that is vulnerable to a given adversarial example when we have many models.
-We also conduct experiments to investigate on how many additional models \toolName should contain, given that having too many models can make the approach not scalable.
+The runtime model selector helps combine multiple models together.
+We use the random selection strategy because it is simple, low-cost, and provides some probabilistic guarantee that \toolName will not likely select a model that is vulnerable to a given adversarial example when we have many models.
+Our evaluation (described in the next two sections) includes experiments to investigate on how many additional models our model-generation technique can generate while achieving legitimate-behavior preservation and robust diversity.